guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 1. Unpack the archive

-2. Compile and install with the standard command trio configure, make, make install.
+2. Set environment variable CFLAGS="-fPIC", then compile and install with the standard triplet 'configure / make / make install'.
 Missing libs and tools have to be installed, refer to the error messages.
 You probably have to go several times through the "install missing libs / configure" cycle until everything is ok.

-3. After successfull completion of the 3 commands, you not only have the lib required by guymager, but the libewf tools as well.
+6. After successful completion, you not only have the lib required by Guymager, but the libewf tools as well.
 So, it's easy to check if libewf works fine.
 Try for instance to run ewfinfo on a EWF (E01) image if you have one available.
 Try ewfacquire on a memory stick otherwise (see the man pages for details).

 Next comes libguytools: